• Home

 We become rigid when we’re anxious and feel a need to control what happens.
 We like to think that it’s about principles, but it’s often an attempt to avoid anxiety.
 If you feel responsible for making sure that things don’t go wrong, it could make you anxious and therefore more inflexible.
 It’s best to face down the anxiety and admit that you can’t determine all outcomes, rather than try to avoid it with rigid control.
 That will get you more of what you want.

-So here are some things to keep in mind if you want to be more flexible in your relationship, and if peace in your home is important to you:
+So here are seven things to keep in mind if you want to be more flexible in your relationship, and if peace in your home is important to you:

 Being flexible is really the right thing to do.
 It doesn’t mean you’re weak.
+And it doesn’t mean you don’t care.
 It means you’re smart about how you care.

 For more insights about struggles in relationships, read my series of posts about Rescuers, Victims & Persecutors in Relationships with Compulsives.
 For 19 suggestions about parenting click here.